 One method for locating groins is illustrated in Fig. 25.

-Gabions are well suited for building groins because they can be placed in a flexible apron laid directly on the river bed.
+Gabions are well suited for building spurs or groins because they can be placed in a flexible apron laid directly on the river bed.

 The outer end of a groin must be at the level of low water and should be shaped as shown (Fig. 27).
 The bank end should be one (1) foot above high water level and well keyed into the bank.